StatProofBook/StatProofBook.github.io/P/mlr-fomnibus.md

 \end{split}
 $$

-In the next transformations, we will make use the [weighted least squares parameter estimates](/P/mlr-wls)
+In the next transformations, we will make use of the [weighted least squares parameter estimates](/P/mlr-wls)

 $$ \label{eq:mlr-b-b0}
 \begin{split}